rstamatov/pyfix3d/README.md

 ## Database description
 The folder sample\_data contains 13 .tif files.
 Each .tif file is a 3D stack of a cell nucleus of size (120, 724, 724), i.e. 120 Z planes of size 724x724 pixels.
 These are different time points in a time lapse experiment, 8 seconds apart.
 The images represent chromosomes which are segmented and tracked over time.
 Each chromosome is a 3D object denoted with an integer.
 For example, all pixels of value 31 constitute one chromosome, and all pixels of value 40 constitute another.
 The visualizer will assign different colors to different numbers, and the chromosomes will appear as differently colored objects.
 ## Usage
-To start the program, after installing the required dependencies as explained above, navigate to My3D Space folder, start a terminal, and type:
+To start the program, after installing the required dependencies as explained above, navigate to Pyfix3d folder, start a terminal, and type:

-**python my\_3d\_space.py**
+**python pyfix3d.py**

 The following three windows will appear: